alrahmanak/angular/README.md

 # angular
+Several angular app examples
+## ex-design
-A really nice simple angular app with menu, examples of some primeNg component usages and others
+Examples of some primeNg component usages like menu, calendar, form elements in template and reactive forms
+## gant app
+Example of dhtmlx gantt scheduler